infinispan/infinispan-designs/Conflict-resolution-perf-improvements.md

 ### Calculating the tree
 The computation of non-leaf nodes should only occur at the start of CR, as the additional iteration of entries would adversely affect cache write operation performance.
+Furthermore, it's necessary to ensure that both the in-memory and store entries are included in the creation of the tree.
 The cost of calculating invidual leaf node hashes should be minimal, depending on the hash used, so this could be computed actively or lazily.

 Cache operations that occur during the CR phase should be treated as the latest value and should overwrite any writes